pcoccoli/website/template/content/about.md

 ### Project Governing Board (PGB)

-The Project Governing Board provides top-level guidance and strategic direction for [the OCA].
-The Board includes representatives from [OCA] Sponsor organizations as well as its Technical Steering Committee.
+The Project Governing Board provides top-level guidance and strategic direction for the OCA.
+The Board includes representatives from OCA Sponsor organizations.

 Current PGB members: